dotmh/ts/README.md

 ## CI

-Makes use of Github actions, by default this will only [test the code](https://github.com/dotmh/ts/blob/a39ada806083c00c00216cdefb124b441bbe4bbb/.github/workflows/test-actions.yml)
+Makes use of Github actions, by default this will [test the code](.github/workflows/test-actions.yml) and in a separate parallel action it will [lint the code](.github/workflows/lint-actions.yml)

 ## Committing